28 April 2023

 - Tightly scoped – it has a clearly defined, usually very narrow use.

-- Strongly encapsulated – it contains, as part of its code, the whole implementation of its functionality.
+- Strongly encapsulated – it contains the whole implementation of its functionality as part of its code.

 - Loosely coupled – it’s, for the most part, independent and does not need other microservices to work.

-- Independently deployable – it can be deployed separately, without having to compromise other microservices.
+- Independently deployable – it can be deployed separately in a distributed system (e.g. using cloud computing), without having to compromise other microservices.
+Each can be written in a different programming language, but they all constitute an entire application.

-In a microserviced-based architecture, the frontend layer remains the same, but the backend is split into multiple parts dedicated to specific functionalities.
+As opposed to monolithic architectures, in a microservice-based architecture, the frontend layer remains the same, but the backend is split into multiple parts dedicated to specific functionalities.
 Each one of them can have its own repository.
-And since they are strongly encapsulated, each microservice can be potentially written in a different language, as it can be observed on the graphic below.
+And since they are strongly encapsulated, each microservice can be potentially written in a different language, as can be observed in the graphic below.
+This is a big advantage for the efficiency of software systems based on microservices, which alone can make up for many potential disadvantages of microservices, which we will also mention later.

 In order to share some code, you need to have a separate library.

-Adding new features is either extending one of existing services or adding a new one.
+Adding new features is either extending one of the existing services or adding a new one.

 Working in the same area might lead to conflicts in code, which will lead to longer development time.